AlmightyYakob/OTC/README.md

 TODO:
 - Don't treat props as refs
+- Determine when to use reactive vs ref
 - Support injects
 - Support watchers
 - Don't tread \$emit as refs (use ctx.\$emit)
 - Support functional components
+- Handle variable shadowing
+- Add `<script setup>` support

 ### Storing data on the visitor